-Home to the only man-made structure visible in earth from the moon, the Great Wall, China is renowned for its century old culture and civilization history.
-Distinctive culture and the foster land of many of the world’s first traditions and practices, this land is often considered as the representative of the far East.
+Home to the Great Wall, the only man-made structure visible from the moon, China is renowned for its century old culture and civilization history.
+With its distinctive culture and the origin of many of the world's first traditions and practices, this historic land is often considered the cultural representation of the Far East.

-China is the1st most populous and 4th largest country by geographic area country in the world.
-China shares border with Mongolia, Russia, North Korea, Vietnam, Myanmar, Bhutan, Nepal, India, Pakistan, and Afghanistan.
+China is the most populous country in the world, and the fourth largest by geographic area.
+China shares borders with Mongolia, Russia, North Korea, Vietnam, Myanmar, Bhutan, Nepal, India, Pakistan, and Afghanistan.

-China is also well known for its wide array of travel destinations and attractions.
-Be it mountain ranges, or posh city areas or the historic provinces, China has something for everyone to offer in terms of cultural, religious, cuisine and others interests.
-Fostering of 4000 years of civilization has given China a unique attraction.
+Well known for its diverse variety of travel destinations and attractions, including mountain ranges, posh cities, and historic provinces.
+China has something for everyone in terms of cultural, religious, cuisine and others interests-over 4000 years of civilization has given China a rich and unique culture.

-China is the world's 3rd largest economy by gross domestic product.
-The largest trade partners are Japan, Hong Kong, South Korea, US, Taiwan, and Germany.
+China is the world's third largest economy by gross domestic product.
+The largest trade partners of the nation are Japan, Hong Kong, South Korea, US, Taiwan, and Germany.

 Custom Regulations for China: